-In March 2020, the FASB issued an accounting standard classified under FASB ASC Topic 848, "Reference Rate Reform."
+In March 2020, the Financial Accounting Standards Board ("FASB") issued an accounting standard classified under FASB ASC Topic 848, "Reference Rate Reform."
 The amendments in this update contain practical expedients for reference rate reform related activities that impact debt, leases, derivatives and other contracts.
-The guidance in ASC 848 is optional and may be elected over time as reference rate reform activities occur.
+The guidance in ASC 848 is optional.
 We will evaluate the impact of the guidance and may apply elections as applicable as additional changes in the market occur.